-Greenberg Traurig's Warsaw office has successfully represented Smithfield Foods in antitrust proceedings before the European Commission and Poland's Office of Competition and Consumer Protection.
+Greenberg Traurig's Warsaw office has successfully represented Smithfield Foods in antitrust proceedings before the European Commission and Poland's Office of Competition and Consumer Protection related to its acquisition of control over the Pini Polonia slaughterhouse.

 Smithfield Foods, based in the USA, is a global pork producer.
 In Poland, the company controls, among others, Animex Foods: a Polish meat company specializing in the production of pork and poultry meat and other met products.